UK Onshore Oil & Gas: Planning and Environment Summit

 The government must work with energy industries, regulators and stakeholders to manage the changes required in a transition to a low carbon economy.
 New policy frameworks will detail emission reduction plans, strategic investment in innovation, and the opportunities to reduce the costs of achieving low carbon goals.

 Specific proposals for land assembly, infrastructure and joint venture delivery have formed the core of the Tees Valley Industrial Programme.
-The conversion strategy for the Leeds City area included proposals to supply the local grid with low-carbon hydrogen produced at four steam methane reformers on Teesside utilising Carbon Capture and Storage.

 In this session speakers will discuss the options available for decarbonisation in transport.
 How quick can the UK infrastructure and market change to support a low carbon future?